-In the Patient’s Shoes: My ACL Repair Journey as a Physical Therapist
+In the Patient’s Shoes: My ACL Reconstruction Journey as a Physical Therapist

 My name is Erik Kust, and I am a board-certified clinical specialist in orthopaedic physical therapy at Orthopaedic Hospital of Wisconsin.
 While I’m usually on the other side of the ACL reconstruction surgery journey, I experienced it firsthand as a patient last year.

 I wanted to detail my journey after ACL reconstruction and meniscus repair surgery to describe for patients what it feels like, as well as outlining the recovery and rehabilitation process from this significant and common knee surgery.

 It’s important to note that everyone’s experience is different.
 You should follow the instructions from your doctor and rehabilitation team.
 This was my personal experience, and I thought it would provide some insight and comfort to others who are going through ACL reconstruction surgery.

 So please, join me on an informative (and maybe even fun) insider’s perspective on ACL reconstruction surgery.
 If you have further questions about ACL rehab or anything else mentioned in this post, reach out at email@example.com.

 MY ACL RECONSTRUCTION SURGERY PART 1: HOW I TORE MY ACL